Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Restrictions Worth Knowing

-eBPF is not magic and has limits:
+eBPF is not magic and has intentionally designed limits:

 • Strict verifier.
 The verifier rejects programs it considers unsafe even if they would work.
 Sometimes you have to rewrite logic to pass verification.